WhiskeyBravo/whiskeybravo.github.io/_posts/2015-10-01-properly-constructing-android-fragments.markdown

 tags: android, java, fragment
 ---

-New to making Android apps?
+Eager to use [Fragments][1] in your Android apps?
 Take a minute and learn how to properly implement constructors for the Android [Fragment][1] pattern and avoid a common pitfall.

 ###The Problem
 As one might guess, you might pass arguments to a new [Fragment][1] by modifying the constructor.
 This is in fact **not** the correct way to implement a [Fragment][1] in the Android style.